The Future of Continuing Healthcare Funding

 When placed in the context of average care fees outstripping pensioner income of around £31,000 (a sum that has increased at a rate of 8.7% in the South West last year alone), exploring CHC is vital in terms of ensuring that an individual has a comprehensive health MOT, but also, crucially, that capital and inheritances are preserved for future generations.

 Are you currently paying for your own care?
 Do you have a friend or relative who pays for their care?
-Contact us on 0117 904 6000.
+For more information on this and Continuing Healthcare Funding in general, contact our Private Client Services department or call us on 0117 904 6000.

 Posted on Apr 12th, 2013 by Lyons Davidson